-New York Sexual Harassment Attorneys Help for Women and Men
+New York Sexual Harassment Lawyers Help for Women and Men

-Our New York sexual harassment lawyers face questions every day about harassment at work.
+Our New York sexual harassment attorneys face questions every day about harassment at work.
 There are no excuses.
 Let’s be abundantly clear: there is no reason anyone should tolerate sexual harassment at work.

 Sexual harassment is wrong.

 The lawyers at Leeds Brown Law, P.C. represent victims of sexual harassment at work throughout New York.
 Regardless of the reason or cause, you may not be sexually harassed at work.
 If this occurs, call our attorneys at once.
 We can help you through this, discussing your personal and professional goals.

 Sexual Harassment Is Illegal and Should Not be Tolerated